-Policies Actions Policies 7.1.
-Ensure the appropriate allocation of roles, responsibilities, and risk between the Council and operators using the PTOM Actions Work with operators, suppliers, and funders to align with the PTOM to deliver an efficient and effective range of public transport services across the region.
-Specifically: All public transport services that are integral to the regional public transport network described in this Plan (other than deemed exempt services) will be grouped into units, based around logical geographic catchments, and taking into account the need for units to be of sufficient size to ensure a competitive service supplier market and deliver efficient and effective services which can increase patronage All public transport services described in this Plan (other than exempt services) will operate under a contract with the Council, in order to implement the policies and actions in this Plan. iv.
-The financial incentive mechanism that will be incorporated into the partnering contracts will describe a shared responsibility between the operator and the Council for growing the business, and sharing the fare revenue risk and reward All contracts will include key performance indicators around service performance, quality, cost effectiveness, and safety
+Policies Actions 7.1.
+Ensure the appropriate allocation of roles, responsibilities, and risk between the Council and operators using the PTOM Work with operators, suppliers, and funders to align with the PTOM to deliver an efficient and effective range of public transport services across the region.
+Specifically: i.
+All public transport services that are integral to the regional public transport network described in this Plan (other than deemed exempt services) will be grouped into units, based around logical geographic catchments, and taking into account the need for units to be of sufficient size to ensure a competitive service supplier market and deliver efficient and effective services which can increase patronage

-Policies Actions 7.2.
-Ensure service continuity to the travelling public i.
-Incorporate appropriate service continuity provisions into the unit contracts that include appropriate mechanisms for eliciting changes to a unit when network or service review processes deem this necessary ii.
+Policies Actions All public transport services described in this Plan (other than exempt services) will operate under a contract with the Council, in order to implement the policies and actions in this Plan. iii.
+Each unit will form the basis of an individual PTOM contract with the Council iv.
+The financial incentive mechanism that will be incorporated into the partnering contracts will describe a shared responsibility between the operator and the Council for growing the business, and sharing the fare revenue risk and reward v.
+All contracts will include key performance indicators around service performance, quality, cost effectiveness, and safety 7.2.
+Ensure service continu to the travelling public ii.
 Provide appropriate lead times for all service provisions to allow operators sufficient time to secure resources 7.3.
-Identify specific exempt services that are not subject to PTOM contracts i.
-Provide for exempt services to operate within the Taranaki region without a PTOM contract ii.
-Inter-regional services that operate without a direct subsidy from the Council Existing registered commercial bus services in operation at 30 June 2011 that did not offer fares set by the Council 7.4.
-Adopt a partnership approach to network planning and service changes Use the PTOM contracting model to enter and manage contractual relationships with operators.
+Identify specific exemple services that are not i.
+Provide for exempt services to operate within the Taranaki region without a PTOM contract subject to PTOM contracts ii.
+Inter-regional services that operate without a direct subsidy from the Council iii.
+Existing registered commercial bus services in operation at 30 June 2011 that did not offer fares set by the Council 7.4.
+Adopt a partnership approach to network i⊢ Use the PTOM contracting model to enter and manage contractual relationships with operators. planning and service changes ii.
 Where possible, implement significant network changes at the start of the PTOM contract tendering / negotiation rounds iii.
 Work with contracted operators to develop a business plan for each PTOM unit that aims to grow its commerciality and passenger demand, subject to the overall network development plans and targets in the RPTP.
 The business plan will be jointly owned by The Council and the unit operator, and will clearly define individual and joint responsibilities iv.
 Revisit the business plan at regular intervals (at least annually) v.
 Publish an annual report of performance league tables showing PTOM unit patronage growth and commerciality 7.5.
-Ensure that the operation of exempt services does not adversely affect the wider public transport network i.
-Assess all applications to operate or vary exempt services according to the statutory requirements.
-The Council may decline to register an exempt service, or vary the route or routes of an exempt service, where the service or variation is: likely to have a material adverse effect on the financial viability of any unit likely to increase the net cost to the Council of any unit
+Ensure that the operat of exempt services do not adversely affect th wider public transport es according to the statutory requirements.
+The Council may decline to register an exempt service, or vary the route or routes network likely to have a material adverse effect on the financial viability of any unit likely to increase the net cost to the Council of any unit contrary to sound traffic management or any environmental factor identified by the Council as important to the region

-Policies Actions contrary to sound traffic management or any environmental factor identified by the Council as important to the region ii.
+Policies Actions ii.
 The service is identified in this Plan as being integral to the public transport network in the region